Key Takeaways

 An LLP does in fact require a written agreement.
 This is because there is an additional requirement for entering into an LLP.
 Since the LLP must formally register as such, the business owners must draft a written agreement indicating how the business will be operated and managed.

-If you need help with learning who can be a partner in a partnership, or how to form a partnership, you can post your legal need on UpCounsel’s marketplace.
+If you need help with learning which individuals are typically involved in the partnership, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.